James-HoneyBadger/GulfOfMexico/docs/guides/USER_GUIDE.md

-# Gulf of Mexico User Guide
+# Gulf of Mexico — User Guide

-Welcome to the Gulf of Mexico, the *perfect* programming language!
-If you've ever thought "arrays should start at -1" or "I wish my variables could argue about their values," then congratulations—you've found your spiritual home.
+Learn the core concepts, run programs, and use the REPL effectively.

 ## Table of Contents